 Aside from day-to-day expenses, do you need to make a big purchase soon?
 Is this the year you'll finally buy a house?
 You may have saved enough for a down payment, but you'll still need to budget for closing costs.
 If your car, dishwasher or heater is starting to make strange noises, you may need to put additional money in those budget categories.
 You can't predict the future, but you can try to map out what expenses you might have three, six or even nine months in the future.

 4. What Are Your Savings Goals?

 One of the biggest benefits of living on a budget is that it helps you find ways to save.
 Establish savings goals and force yourself to put money away each month, even if it means taking the funds right out of your paycheck.
 When you buy your dream home, or see your investments grow year after year, you'll be thankful that you took the time to set a budget and stick to your savings goals.

 Once you understand your baseline expenses, think about how they might change in the upcoming year.
 Are you getting married or expecting a baby?
 Are you thinking of switching jobs soon?
 Any sort of life event can translate into a shift in your finances and should be accounted for in your personal budget.

 Knowing the answer to these five questions will help you kick start your family budgeting process.
-If you'd like to take an even closer look at your spending, you should utilize a spending tracker.
-This tool links directly to your bank account and will allow you to create a more accurate budget, based on your actual spending.
+If you'd like to take an even closer look at your spending, you should utilize a 50/30/20 approach.
+It's a simple way to ensure that you're covering your essentials and making progress toward long-term goals.